willowtreeapps/react-native-template/README.md

 - You should add the following to your `app.config.js`
   - see [Apple Team ID docs](https://docs.expo.dev/versions/latest/config/app/#appleteamid)
-  - see [here](https://willowtree.atlassian.net/wiki/spaces/PD/pages/3056861513/WillowTree-Owned+Developer+Accounts) for a list of our internal Apple Teams you may wish to use
+  - see here for a [list of WillowTree's internal Apple Teams](https://willowtree.atlassian.net/wiki/spaces/PD/pages/3056861513/WillowTree-Owned+Developer+Accounts) you may wish to use

 ```js
 ios: {